Table of Contents

 • Advanced/specific needs: Metal Rendering with Compositor Services

-Since Unity handles all rendering logic in this mode, bypassing the system's RealityKit pipeline, the rendering quality is generally inferior to RealityKit and may encounter unforeseen rendering issues.
+Suitable for projects requiring migration of large existing 3D assets or complex projects needing custom shaders.
+Since Unity handles all rendering logic in this mode, bypassing the system's RealityKit pipeline, rendering quality is generally inferior to RealityKit and may encounter unforeseen rendering issues.

 EasyAR integration recommendations:

-When attempting to integrate EasyAR, always start by using the RealityKit with PolySpatial mode to establish the basic workflow.
-This effectively isolates variables, avoiding the entanglement of Metal-level adaptation issues with AR-related problems, which can make troubleshooting difficult.
+When integrating EasyAR, always start with RealityKit with PolySpatial mode to establish the basic workflow.
+This effectively isolates variables, preventing difficulties in troubleshooting due to intertwined Metal adaptation issues and AR-related problems.

 Import necessary packages for Unity project